JuliaConstraints/PerfChecker.jl/README.md

 ## Small tutorial

 This tutorial is based on a beta version and is prone to change frequently.
-Please refer to this `README` if your performance checking scripts stop to work.
+Please use it as a workflow example.

 Let's write two small scripts to check allocations (`allocs.jl`) and benchmarks (`bench.jl`) for [CompositionalNetworks.jl](https://github.com/JuliaConstraints/CompositionalNetworks.jl) using `PerfChecker.jl`.
 In the current state, we write and execute the scripts (and stores a local environment) in the `/perf` folder of `CompositionalNetworks.jl`.
 You can use `julia --project` to activate that environment when running the script.
 For instance, I run the check for `CompositionalNetworks.jl` with the following command,